telerik/ajax-docs/controls/asyncupload/overview.md

 In web farms, each server will need to use the *same MachineKey* that **RadAsyncUpload** uses for encryption.
 Most web farms should already have their MachineKeys synchronized as this is the recommended approach for web farm deployment.

+## What is the max file size that the AsyncUpload can handle?

+One of the benefits of RadAsyncUpload is that it allows you to upload files bigger than 2GB as explained at [Uploading Large Files]({%slug asyncupload/functionality/uploading-large-files%}).

 # See Also

  * [First Steps]({%slug getting-started/first-steps%})